 Keep in mind that this is the maximum amount of time you should leave your cat home alone.
 Beyond this time, you should get somebody to check up on them.
 It’s vital that your pet has enough food, fresh water, and a safe place to sleep.
 Also, remove any sharp items and poisonous plants.

 Once you have covered the basics, make sure your kitty has enough stimuli, so it doesn’t get bored.
 High posts next to windows, scratch posts, toys, TV, and music for cats are a few examples.
+You can talk to your cat remotely through a Petcube Bites, a pet camera that doubles as a treat dispenser.

 Leaving a Cat Alone Overnight

 If your feline is healthy and you can ensure a safe environment, leaving a cat alone overnight should not cause big problems.
 Food, fresh water, and at least a couple litter boxes are a must.
 But, if your cat has health issues or separation anxiety, try to find other options.
+Petcube Play will give you an opportunity to watch your cat and see how they are faring while you are away.

 Getting a pet sitter is the best solution if you have a kitten or a grown-up cat with medical problems.
 The sitter will ensure your pet is safe and cared for and your house remains clean.
 Having a friend or a family member over will also give you peace of mind and reduce the cost of hiring a pet sitter.